enmichuk/scala11-sample/README.md

-Project for samples, experiments and tests of scala 11 and different libraries
+Project for samples, experiments and tests with scala 11 and different libraries